mareekoo/ELK-Stack-Project/README.md

 We ensure that these new VMs are assigned to the security group.

+Web-1 and Web-2 machines have public IP addresses.
-Also that these machines do not have public IP addresses by setting the Public IP to 'None' for both.
+Web-3 do not have Public IP address by setting the Public IP to 'None'.

 Jump Box Administration
 We started by identifying your public IP address